 - You must also present your identity card at the Dean’s Office.

+According to § 67 paragraph 5 HG, all doctoral students are required to enroll at the University and remain enrolled as a doctoral student or doctoral auditor for the entire duration of their doctoral studies.
 You’ll need the confirmation of registration from the Dean’s Office to register as a doctoral researcher at the Registrar’s Office.
 See here for more information on enrolling.

 - Application for admission to the doctoral procedure